agencyenterprise/quantum-coin-flip-backend/README.md

 `pipenv install`

-Copy the .env.sample to a .env file, and replace the API keys with real API keys.
+Copy the .env.sample to a .env file.
+If you want to run against real APIs, then replace the API keys with real API keys.
+Otherwise, just leave `MOCK_BACKEND` as `true`.

+Start up your mongo DB locally:

+`docker-compose up -d`

 If you want to run a script, do it like so:

-`python app/getCoinFlips.py`
+`pipenv run python app/getCoinFlips.py`

 Or if you want to test that it works in Heroku: